 ELABORATION

-Diplomatic cream (pastry cream + chantilly)
+How to prepare diplomatic cream (pastry cream + chantilly)

-- We start with the pastry cream and, to do so, we put the milk in a saucepan .
+- We start with the pastry cream, and to do so, we put the milk in a saucepan.

 - We open the vanilla pod lengthwise and scrape out the seeds.
 We add them to the milk and heat until it comes to a boil.